 - Anaesthetist – administers anaesthetic before surgery and monitors you during the operation

-- Pathologist – examines cells and tissue samples that are removed from the breast to determine the type and extent of the cancer
+- Pathologist – examines cells and tissue samples that are removed from the breast to work out the type and extent of the cancer

-- Nurses – administer drugs and provide care, information and support throughout your treatment
+- Nurse – administers drugs and provides care, information and support throughout treatment

 - Radiation therapist – plans and delivers radiation therapy

-- Lymphoedema practitioner/therapist – educates people about lymphoedema prevention and management, and provides treatment if lymphoedema occurs
+- Lymphoedema practitioner – educates people about lymphoedema prevention and management, and provides treatment if lymphoedema occurs; often a physiotherapist

 - Dietitian – recommends an eating plan to follow during treatment and recovery

-- Social worker – links you to support services and helps with emotional, physical or practical issues
+- Social worker – links you to support services and helps you with emotional, practical or financial issues